hnougher/HN-Nucleares-Dashboard/README.md

 # To use as it currently is designed

+1. Start the game and start the game webserver.
+2. View https://hnougher.github.io/HN-Nucleares-Dashboard/Nucleares.html on your second monitor.

+or

 1. Download the HTML file.
 2. Start the game and start the game webserver.
 3. Open the HTML directly in your web browser, place on your second monitor.